Stefano Ragazzo making his rope-solo ascent of 'Riders on the Storm' at the Torres del Paine, Patagonia

 You'd given everything?

-Yeah, this time I really dug right to the bottom.
-That said, I'm still surprised how well I felt as soon as I got off the mountain.
+Yeah, this time I had to really push myself to the very limit.
+That said, I'm still surprised how good I felt as soon as I got off the mountain.
 People who saw me said I looked like an ant – back and forth, back and forth.
-That's training, that's finally having a solid foundation – I'm happy.
+That's training, that's all about having a solid foundation – I'm happy.

 Two more questions, Stefano – I'm too curious: was the route as good as you expected?
 It's one of the most famous big walls in the world

 Well, from a pure climbing perspective, in terms of the enjoyment of climbing, I'd hoped Riders would be better.
-Throughout the first part the rock is really poor, the protection is spaced out, it's very dangerous, lots of stuff falls from above, so you're constantly stressed by that situation.
-Then the central part, where the headwall is, the offwidths – it's cool and fun climbing there, I was happy I'd done the Monster Offwidth on El Cap because I was doing the same moves here.
+Throughout the first part the rock is really poor, the protection is runout, it's very dangerous, lots of stuff falls from above, so you're constantly stressed by that situation.
+Then the central part, where the headwall is, the offwidths – it's cool and fun.
+I was happy I'd done the Monster Offwidth on El Cap because I was doing the exact same moves here.
 Then the upper part – again, not very nice.
-Whereas Eternal Flame is like climbing on El Cap, but at 6000 metres.
-The cracks are cool, lots of jamming, whereas on Riders I did loads of aid, on cliffs.
+Whereas Eternal Flame is like climbing on El Cap, but at 6000 meters.
+The cracks are cool, lots of jamming, whereas on Riders I did loads of aiding, on skyhooks.
 I placed more peckers and precarious gear on Riders than in my whole life!
-That was my feeling, speaking as a pure climber.
+At least, that was the impression I got, speaking as a pure climber.
 Eternal Flame is a much more beautiful route.

 And if you compare the experience?

-On Eternal I thought I'd given everything, dug right to the bottom.
+On Eternal I thought I'd given everything, dug in right to the bottom.
 Now that I've done Riders I can say I dug not twice, but three times deeper.
 Take away the altitude, everything was harder.
-The climbing, the aid, the feeling of making those moves on cliffs, 15 metres up a rotten crack, with haulbags getting stuck, the monster offwidths while rope-soloing... it was all more.
-On Eternal, if you fail, you hang on a good friend.
-Here, on a cliff or a pecker.
+The climbing, the aid, the feeling of making those moves on skyhooks, 15 metres up a rotten crack, with haulbags getting stuck, the monster offwidths while rope-soloing... it was all much, much more.
+On Eternal, if you fail, you hang off a good cam.
+Here, onyou're tenuously weighting a skyhook or a pecker.
 Not quite the same thing.

 You played your joker!

 No come on, I don't want to say I played my joker.
-I played my cards the right way, without the joker.
+I'd say I played my cards correctly, without the joker.
 I got myself out of trouble on my own.
 And I'm happy about that.
 For a minute I panicked and thought I was going to die, then in the middle of that storm I managed to reset everything, little by little I started figuring out what to do.
-It was like when you have a 1000-piece puzzle, all mixed up and upside down – it seems impossible, then you start putting some order into it, moving the blue ones over there, the red ones over here, until you finish it.
-It was more or less like that.
+It was like when you have a 1000-piece puzzle, all mixed up – it seems impossible, then you start putting some order into it, moving the blue pieces over there, the red ones over here, until you finish it.
+Up on the Central Tower was more or less like that.
 15 years ago I wouldn't have managed to get through it.
-The experience, the positive and negative experiences of the last 15 years, allowed me to do Riders solo.
+My experience, the positive and negative experiences of the last 15 years, allowed me to complete Riders rope-solo.

-Well, congratulations Stefano, you really created this success for yourself, you deserve it – well done!
+Well, congratulations Stefano, you really created this success for yourself, you deserve it!